 The Creative Careers Centre offers concerts and individual projects throughout the year, which provide vital performance and programming experience, plus the opportunity for RCM students to raise their profile.

-We provide opportunities to perform at more than 40 venues across the UK, including concert halls, churches, abbeys, festivals, museums, galleries and community venues.
-Examples include:
+We promote opportunities to perform at a variety of venues, including concert halls, churches, abbeys, museums, galleries and community settings.

 Professional Engagements Service

-Through our Professional Engagements Service, RCM musicians have played at some of London’s most prestigious venues and landmarks, including:
+Through our Professional Engagements Service, RCM musicians have played at some of London’s most prestigious venues and landmarks.

 An essential part of many musicians’ careers, teaching is widely valued as a creative and worthwhile way to share your musical passion and expertise with a new generation.